muratk3n/thirdwave/en/README.md

 "@_RichardHall

-Exclusive: Carter Centre to launch first-ever US election initiative, citing "erosion" of democracy in the country.
+Exclusive: Carter Centre to launch first-ever US election initiative, citing 'erosion' of democracy in the country.
 The organisation, founded by Carter, monitors elections in hotspots around the world.
 This is the first time it has worked in the US"